 Once the approval letter is issued, HUD expects that the RAD conversion will close in a timely manner.
 The approval letter will allow 90 calendar days (from the date the approval letter is issued to the owner) in which to close the RAD conversion transaction.
 The owner and financing partners will need to work diligently to achieve closing within the timeframe required under this Notice in order to avoid rescission of the RAD approval.

 Closing.
-Execution of the new PBV or PBRA HAP contract occurs when the financing is closed.
+Execution of the new PBV or PBRA HAP Contract occurs when the financing is closed.
 In the event that construction or bridge financing will be used as part of the transaction financing, HUD will require evidence at closing of firm commitment of take-out or permanent financing conditional only to the completion of construction or term of the bridge financing.
 In transactions with outside financing, a successful closing will also include evidence that financing sources have closed and will be providing the contemplated funding.
 If the project is being financed with an FHA-insured loan, the closing requirements listed under the MAP guide will apply.

 Additional Information